rameshbalan/bioinfo/group2/index.md

 	```bash
 	TransDecoder.Predict -t target_transcripts.cds --single_best_orf
 	```
 	c.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 - __Step 3:__ Cluster identical sequences together.
 	a.
 Cluster all the amino acid sequences which are 100% identical within the predicted peptide file.
 Use `cd-hit` with `-c 1.0` flag.
 	b.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 -  __Step 4:__ Find the Orthologs among 5 species.
 	a.
 Run all vs all BLAST among 5 species.
 Use `makeblastdb` and `blastp`
 	b.
 Pick the reciprocal Best BLAST hit (RBBH).
 Write a `python` script.